numtide/action-cli/README.md

 SUBCOMMANDS:
+    add-mask         Mask a value in log
+    add-path         Add a system path
-    add-path         Prepends input_path to the PATH (for future actions) debug            Writes debug message to user log end-group        End an output group
+    debug            Set a debug message
+    end-group        End an output group
-    error            Adds an error issue
+    error            Set an error message
-    export           Exports an existing env variable for future actions in the job get-input        Gets the value of an input.
-The value is also trimmed get-state        Gets the value of an state set by this action's main execution help             Prints this message or the help of the given subcommand(s) info             Writes info to log.
-This is a bit useless, it's just prints to stdout is-debug         Gets whether Actions Step Debug is on or not issue-command    The generic version of the other commands save-state       Saves state for current action, the state can only be retrieved by this action's post job execution
+    export           Like set-env but exports an existing environment variable get-input        Gets the value of an input.
+The value is also trimmed get-state        Gets the value of an state set by this action's main execution help             Prints this message or the help of the given subcommand(s) is-debug         Gets whether Actions Step Debug is on or not issue-command    The generic version of the other commands save-state       Saves state for current action, the state can only be retrieved by this action's post job execution
+    set-env          Set and environment variable for future actions in the job set-output       Set an output parameter
-    set-output       Sets the value of an output set-secret       Registers a secret which will get masked from logs start-group      Begin an output group
+    start-group      Begin an output group
-    warning          Adds a warning issue
+    warning          Set a warning message
 ```

 ## Example

-`$ actions-cli add-path ~/.local/bin`
+`$ actions-cli add-path ~root`
 ```
-::add-path::/home/zimbatm/.local/bin
+::add-path::/root
 ```